 Due to a growing body of evidence that indicates Roundup use is linked to leukemia and non-Hodgkin lymphoma, thousands of plaintiffs have filed toxic exposure lawsuits, targeting Bayer, the parent of Monsanto.

-There are at least 40,000 pending lawsuits staring Bayer in the face, and the company is being pressured legally to settle all cases before too many get to trial.
+There are still thousands of pending lawsuits staring Bayer in the face, and the company is being pressured legally to settle all cases before too many get to trial.
 Juries in California recently punished the company, and awarded millions to plaintiffs.

 The Roundup Cancer attorneys involved in the case have argued that Monsanto was aware of serious health risks related to its glyphosate products, and chose not to warn the public.
 Consumer safety lawyers close to the matter have called the company deceitful and cared more about its bottom line than the well-being of consumers.